farhadamjady/log-writes/README.md

-# Log Writer
+# Log Writes
-This module is a simple logger writes colorful and in-file logs.
+This module is a simple logger, writes colorful and in-file logs.

 ## Install